johnedstone/twitter-stream-retreat-simple/Readme_429_Error.md

 ```

 #### Log #6 (Failure) FreeBSD 13.1 p5
 **43 hours.
-This worked earlir on with Debian, in Ohio.
+This worked earlier on with Debian, in Ohio.
 Now, not so with FreeBSD**
 There were 9 disconnects, 3 of these were 429, i.e 3 x 15 min misses.
 The other 6 reconnected (status_code == 200) immediately, as expected

 <!--